Difference operators via GKLO-type homomorphisms: shuffle approach and application to quantum Q-systems: Introduction

 \subsection{Acknowledgments}

 \

-I am indebted to Boris Feigin, Michael Finkelberg, and Andrei Negu\c{t} for many enlightening discussions about shuffle algebras and related structures; to Philippe Di Francesco and Rinat Kedem for a correspondence about their work~\cite{dfk1,dfk2,dfk3} on quantum $Q$-systems.
+I am indebted to Boris Feigin, Michael Finkelberg, and especially Andrei Negu\c{t} for many enlightening discussions about shuffle algebras and related structures; to Philippe Di Francesco and Rinat Kedem for a correspondence about their work~\cite{dfk1,dfk2,dfk3} on quantum $Q$-systems; to the anonymous referees for useful suggestions that improved the exposition.
 I~am gratefully acknowledging the support from NSF Grants DMS-$1821185$ and DMS-$2037602$.